syoung20/cs326-final-upsilon/docs/milestone3.md

 # Division of Labor

-Sarah created the database structure, wrote the database functions called by routes/users/users.js(the database functions needed to provide data for the account.html page), and added the back-end functionality in users.js.
+- Sarah created the database structure, wrote the database functions called by routes/users/users.js(the database functions needed to provide data for the account.html page), and added the back-end functionality in users.js.
+- Nick wrote some of the functions called by `account.js` in database.ts.
+He also implemented sign up and login on the website that required implementing the backend functionality in account.js.
+Also, nick implemented the recipe view page (`recipe.js`) where search results can be viewed individually with much more detail than the homepage - this required implementing the back end functionality in `recipes.ts`
+- Tinsae implemented the search functionality on the home page - this required implementing the functionality in the back end to query our SQL database and do appropriate filtering.
+Tinsae also implemented the Create A Recipe page where users can submit a recipe to get added to the database.